WrestleMania XXVI: Storylines

-The professional wrestling matches at WrestleMania XXVI featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, World Wrestling Entertainment (WWE).
+The professional wrestling matches at WrestleMania XXVI featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
 Storylines between the characters were produced on WWE's weekly television shows, Raw and SmackDown with the Raw and SmackDown brands—storyline divisions in which WWE assigned its employees to different programs.

 At The Bash in 2009, Edge and Chris Jericho established a tag team partnership when they won the Unified WWE Tag Team Championship that night.
 Their partnership was short lived as Edge suffered a torn achilles tendon and had to vacate his half of the championship.
 Jericho distanced himself from Edge, crediting himself for all of the team's success.
 Edge made his return from injury at the Royal Rumble during the namesake match.
 Edge would eliminate Jericho en route to winning the Royal Rumble match, earning himself an opportunity to fight for either the WWE Championship or the World Heavyweight Championship at WrestleMania.
 In the main event of the Elimination Chamber event three weeks later, Jericho won the World Heavyweight Championship in an Elimination Chamber match.
 The following night on Raw, Edge challenged Jericho for the World Heavyweight Championship at WrestleMania after spearing him.

 One of the predominant rivalries heading into WrestleMania XXVI was between John Cena and Batista for the WWE Championship.
 The conflict started when Cena sided with Bret Hart over Hart's hostility with WWE Chairman Mr. McMahon.
 When Hart and McMahon confronted each other on the February 1 episode of Raw, Batista saved McMahon from an attack and ambushed Hart from behind.
 After the show ended, Cena tried to help Hart but was too attacked by Batista.
 In the opening match of the Elimination Chamber event, Cena won the WWE Championship from Sheamus in an Elimination Chamber match but was shortly interrupted by McMahon, who ordered a title match between Cena and Batista to take place on the spot.
 With Cena too tired to compete, Batista defeated him and won the title.
 On the February 22 episode of Raw, Cena asked for a rematch for the title at WrestleMania, which McMahon gave him the opportunity to as long as he defeated Batista that night.
 Later that night, Batista intentionally got himself disqualified by kicking Cena in the groin to set up their match at WrestleMania.